MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-policies.md

 ## App permission policies

-To learn more, go to [Manage custom app policies and settings in Teams.](teams-custom-app-policies-and-settings.md)

 With app permission policies, Teams admin can control what apps are available to which specific users in their organization.
 You can define exact access mapping between app and user or any combination of both.
 For example, you can allow a few apps for all users, you can allow a few apps for a specific group of users, or you can allow a specific app for a specific user.

 The app permission policies apply to all the types of apps available in Teams.
 For example, you can use app permission policies to gradually roll-out a third-party app or a custom app, by allowing it for specific users.
 To learn more, read [how to manage app permission policies](teams-app-permission-policies.md).

 :::image type="content" source="media/app-permission-policy-trimmed.png" alt-text="Screenshot of app permission policy." lightbox="media/app-permission-policy.png":::

+To learn more, see [how to manage custom app policies and settings](teams-custom-app-policies-and-settings.md).

 ## App setup policies